 One way that your pick and pack processes can be made better is by making the whole thing as automated as possible.
 So, although the actual process will be executed by your staff, picking lists as well as pack slips can be generated automatically.
 Not only will this inform your staff better, but it will also result in considerably less mistakes and errors.

-The problem, however, is that not all management systems can help you with this, and businesses really need to properly research and see which one will actually help them achieve their goals.
+The problem, however, is that not all management systems can help you with this, and businesses need to properly research and see which one will help them achieve their goals.

 We have seen above that many major warehouse problems can be fixed if you are well-connected and integrated.
-However, that in itself seems to be a struggle for many warehouses.
-This is primarily because they lack the resources to achieve a well-integrated environment within the warehouse.
+However, that in itself is a struggle for many warehouses.
+This is primarily because they need more resources to achieve a well-integrated environment within the warehouse.
 This gap is problematic because it will definitely put you behind your competitors, and will also lead to unnecessary delays and inefficiencies.
 These will then also negatively impact the customer experience, and hence defeat the very purpose of achieving a warehouse management strategy that is properly streamlined.

 The only solution to all your warehouse problems is technology and automation, and particularly in the form of a wholly advanced warehouse management system.
 A warehouse management system is the perfect addition to your warehouse, because it will not only help you actively tackle all the problems we have mentioned above, but will also allow you to focus on your growth and overtake many other competitors present in the industry,